-Physical Medicine and Rehabilitation is an independent medical specialty, concerned with the promotion of physical and cognitive functioning, activities, participation and modifying personal and environmental factors.
-It is, thus, responsible for the prevention, diagnosis, treatments and rehabilitation management of people with disabling medical conditions and co-morbidity across all ages.
+Physical Medicine and Rehabilitation is an independent medical specialty, concerned with promotion of physical and cognitive functioning, activities, participation and modifying personal and environmental factors.
+It is, thus, responsible for prevention, diagnosis, treatment and rehabilitation management of people with disabling medical conditions and co-morbidity across all ages.

 The main areas are diagnostics, treatment and rehabilitation of painful musculoskeletal conditions and other conditions with long lasting pain, rehabilitation after trauma and diseases affecting the central nervous system, the respiratory- and cardiovascular system and rehabilitation after cancer and cancer treatment sequela.